Taste (Tyga song)

-"Taste" is a single by American rapper Tyga featuring fellow American rapper Offset.
-It was released on May 16, 2018, for streaming and digital download by Last Kings Music and Empire Distribution as the lead single for his seventh album Legendary (2019).
-The song was produced by D.A.
-Got That Dope and features a pitched down vocal originally sung by Cameron Forbes.
-The single peaked at number eight on the Billboard Hot 100, becoming his first chart entry in three years.
-The song marked a career comeback for Tyga as a solo artist, and it is the second highest-charting single of his career behind "Rack City".
-On September 24, 2024, the song became officially certified Diamond by the RIAA, granting both artists' first Diamond record.
+"Taste" is a song by the American rapper Tyga featuring Offset.
+It was released on May 16, 2018, by Last Kings Music and Empire Distribution as the lead single from Tyga's seventh album, Legendary (2019).
+The song is about wealth, luxury, women and sexual bravado.

+"Taste" became a major commercial comeback for Tyga following a period of poor commercial performance.
+It peaked at number eight on the Billboard Hot 100, becoming his first entry on the chart as a lead artist since 2015 and his second-highest-charting single behind "Rack City".
+The song also reached the top ten in Canada, New Zealand, Sweden and the United Kingdom.
+In December 2018, Billboard named "Taste" the 20th-best song of the year.
+On September 25, 2024, the song was certified Diamond by the Recording Industry Association of America (RIAA), having accumulated ten million certified units, becoming the first Diamond-certified single for both Tyga and Offset.